 - Chat is not very outward facing.
 It doesn’t produce link-able content or best-of aggregations.
 When’s the last time you heard of a chat “going viral”?

-Natural growth rate of a communication stack
+Natural growth rate of a distributed team’s communication stack

 You’ll start off with mostly perennial content, spearheaded by a platform specifically geared towards your line of work & strategy.

-You facilitate more effective coordination with your closest collaborators/users/peers by adding ephemeral discussions to the mix.
+If your initial prototype (by words, code, pictures etc) gets traction you’ll need to facilitate more effective coordination with your closest collaborators/users/peers by adding ephemeral discussions to the mix.

 Your project becomes popular to a point where you need to support discussions at scale.